Customizing the queries#

 ----------

-custom_filter : dict (required)
+custom_filter : dict (optional)

 osm_keys_to_keep : str | list